-iv) Other reports
+iii) Other reports

-Although publications in peer-reviewed journals and submissions to international bodies (as described above) will form the majority Ant-ICON outputs, other reports and grey literature will be prepared as required.
-These could take the form of policy-ready summary documents or emerging issues syntheses for initiatives such as the Antarctic Environments Portal or reports to National Programs, government bodies or Institutions.
+Although publications in peer-reviewed journals and submissions to international bodies (as described above) will form the majority of Ant-ICON outputs, other reports and grey literature will be prepared as required.
+These could take the form of policy-ready summary documents (see also below) or emerging issues syntheses for initiatives such as the Antarctic Environments Portal or reports to NAPs, government bodies or institutions.

-v) Brochures and other PR material
+iv) Brochures and other PR material